canada-ca/digital-playbook-guide-numerique/en/7-iterate-improve-frequently.md

 <div class="dpgn-section-intro-guideline">

-**[TODO: Add/revise introductory text]**

-**Introduction examples:**

-**Digital Service Standard (UK):** Build a service that can be iterated and improved on a frequent basis and make sure that you have the capacity, resources and technical flexibility to do so.

-You need to build a service which you can iterate and keep improving so that you can:

-- easily respond to changes in policy which affect the service
-- make sure your service keeps meeting user needs

-**1. Test the service before launching the service.
-(Assess - Digital Design Playbook (ISED))**: Services should be simple, inclusive and easy to use.
+ Services should be simple, inclusive and easy to use.
 Services should help clients achieve the outcomes that matter most.
 Assessing prototypes while the service is being designed will help you discover shortcomings that may deter clients from using the service or glitches that may affect the user experience.
 Assessing the service before it is officially launched will also help you make improvements that can go a long way in ensuring clients are satisfied when using the service.
 Rigorously and comprehensively testing the service from end-to-end is part of good service design.

 </div>